Left Bousfield localization without left properness: Smith's theorem for locally presentable semi-model categories

 Observe that it is not true in general for semi-model categories that trivial cofibrations are closed under transfinite composition and pushout.
-The class of maps $\cell J$ might not be contained in $\sW \cap \cof I$, even though it is always contained in $\cof J$.
-However, requiring the domains of the maps in $J$ to be cofibrant and only considering pushouts via maps to cofibrant objects will result in $(\cell J)_c$ being contained in $(\sW \cap \cof I)_c$ by Lemma \ref{lemma:transfinite-comp-and-pushout} (hence $(\cof J)_c\subset (\sW \cap \cof I)_c$).
-Similarly, observation Lemma \ref{lemma:transfinite-comp-and-pushout} implies that $(\cof J)_c\supset (\sW \cap \cof I)_c$.
+The class of morphisms $\cell J$ might not be contained in $\sW \cap \cof I$, even though it is always contained in $\cof J$.
+However, requiring the domains of the morphisms in $J$ to be cofibrant and only considering pushouts via morphisms to cofibrant objects will result in $(\cell J)_c$ being contained in $(\sW \cap \cof I)_c$ by Lemma \ref{lemma:transfinite-comp-and-pushout} (hence $(\cof J)_c\subset (\sW \cap \cof I)_c$).
+Similarly, Lemma \ref{lemma:transfinite-comp-and-pushout} implies that $(\cof J)_c\supset (\sW \cap \cof I)_c$.

 Next we address the existence of a set $J$ which factorizes squares as above.